There are many treatments for depression available to you. They include:

 Protocol For Ketamine Treatment For Depression

-Each patient must have documentation of their diagnosis of depression from a qualified mental health professional.
-The first step is for the patient to complete diagnostics for depression, anxiety, drug abuse, psychosis, and alcohol abuse before a medical screening exam.
-All test results are shared with the patient’s providers.
+You must have documentation of their diagnosis of depression from a qualified mental health professional.
+The first step is to complete diagnostics for depression, anxiety, drug abuse, psychosis, and alcohol abuse before a medical screening exam.
+See our SPRAVATO® page for requirements to qualify.
+All test results are shared with the your providers.

-The next step is for the patient to complete a medical exam with Dr. Manno.
-Dr. Manno will review the patient’s medical history and discuss what to expect during the treatment experience.
+The next step is to complete a medical exam with Dr. Manno.
+Dr. Manno will review your medical history and discuss what to expect during the treatment experience.

 Induction Treatment Phase